ThyMakra/hasura-flask-docker_compose/README.md

     This command can be used to rebuild the application everytime the code is changed
     ```bash
     docker-compose up --build -d

+## Directories & Files
+1. `rest_direct_access/` : contains the Python file that can be run directly to access the Hasura REST endpoint.

     ```

 ## Access the application